Definition of a Commuter

 How will I know if classes are cancelled due to inclement weather?

-~ Check with your professors to find out if classes are being held.
-Also, sign up for NYAlert through Bronco Web.
-The SUNY NY Alert emergency notification system will alert you about severe weather conditions, class cancellations, and campus emergencies.
+~ The College sends closure announcements to local radio stations (100.3, 92.1, 103.9, etc.) and local newspapers (The Daily Star, Press & Sun Bulletin, etc.) will be notified to alert the public.
+You may also check with your professors to find out if classes are being held.
+Most importantly, we recommend you sign up for NYAlert through Bronco Web.
+The SUNY NY Alert emergency notification system will alert you about severe weather conditions, class cancellations, and campus emergencies through phone, text or email.

-What if I wanted to stay with a friend on campus overnight?
+What if I want to stay with a friend on campus overnight?

 ~ You are permitted to be an overnight guest with the permission of your host.
-Please refer to the Residence Life Housing Policy, page 13 & 15 for more information about the visitation policy.
+Please refer to the Residence Life Housing Policy, page 13 & 15 for more information about overnight visitation.

 Is there anywhere commuter students can go to hang out or relax?

 ~ All student areas of SUNY Delhi are available to commuter students.
-Check out the reading rooms in the Resnick Library, or one of the many lounges located in Farrell Hall.
+Check out the reading rooms in the Resnick Library, one of the many lounges located in Farrell Center, or Sanford Hall.

 Where can I put my stuff?

-~ There are lockers located on the Concourse Level of Farrell Hall.
-Lockers are on a first come, first serve basis.
+~ There are lockers located on the Concourse Level of Farrell Center.
+Lockers are available on a first come, first served basis.
 You will need to provide your own padlock.

 If I came to the campus during the weekend, would I still need to park in the designated parking lots based on my permit?